samrocketman/home/README.md

         ]\+ - END character class one or more characters
       \) - END regex group
     #${\1}#g - replace expression to act globally on the line

 Multi-file editing with `:bufdo`.  e.g.

     :bufdo %s/foo/bar/g

+Auto-format blocks of text to 80 chars wide.

+    #select block of text
+    V
+    #format block of text
+    gq
+    #see also :help gq

 # Get HTTP status from URL using HEAD method